nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Upon receiving the user input, the `LogicManager` starts to parse the given input text using `AddressBookParser#parseCommand()`.
 2. The `AddressBookParser` invokes the respective `Parser` based on the first word of the input text.
-3. Since the first word in the user input matches the word "find", `DeleteCommandParser#parse(arguments)` will be called.
+3. Since the first word in the user input matches the word "delete", `DeleteCommandParser#parse(arguments)` will be called.
    In this case, the arguments refer to the remaining input text after the exclusion of the command word ("delete").
 4. In the `DeleteCommandParser#parse(arguments)`, the arguments will be tokenized into a `ArgumentMultimap`, by using `ArgumentTokenizer#tokenize(String argsString, Prefix... prefixes)`.